raoul2000/simpleWorkflow/doc/DOCUMENTATION.md

 - 6 possible transitions
 - initial status : *draft*

-To handle this very simple workflow, there is not much to do as the user has complete freedom to set a post status : any status can be reached from any other status.
+To handle this very simple workflow, there is not much to do as the user has complete freedom to set a post status : *any status can be reached from any other status*.
 In this case, there is no need for a dedicated extension that would handle workflow logic.

 Let's imagine something a little bit more complex.

-Our new Yii blog system is now a multi-user publishing system, where each user is assigned tasks : some are redactors (reporter), some make corrections and layout work (they know css), and there is of course some chief editors who are responsible for publication.
+Our new Yii blog system is now a *multi-user publishing system*, where each user is assigned tasks : some are redactors (reporter), some make corrections and layout work (they know css), and there is of course some chief editors who are responsible for publication.

 If we want to be able to handle posts in our new publishing system, we must think of a more elaborated workflow that will fit this new organisation.
 First of all, let's list possible post statuses :